 The Council's Statement of Accounts are audited by Grant Thornton UK LLP.
-In accordance with statutory requirements, the annual audit includes an examination and certification of the financial statements to confirm they are 'true and fair' and an assessment of the County Council's arrangements to secure economy, efficiency and effectiveness in its use of resources.
+In accordance with statutory requirements, the annual audit includes an examination and certification of the financial statements to give an opinion as to whether they are 'true and fair' and an assessment of the County Council's arrangements to secure economy, efficiency and effectiveness in its use of resources.
 In 2021/22, Grant Thornton gave an unqualified audit opinion on the financial statements with no significant weaknesses identified in our Value for Money (VFM) arrangements.